 [The Program main theme]

-ANNOUNCER: This episode of The Program was made by 8 people: Bianca Yambanis, Percy Harris, Tylor Van Riper, Leslie Martin, Scooter Clarke, Felipe Aukaï, David Bradshawe, and IMS.
-Main music theme by Matt Podd.
-Additional music in this episode by Blue Dot Sessions and Christien Ledroit.
+ANNOUNCER: This episode of The Program was made by nine people: Bianca Yambanis, Percy Harris, Tylor Van Riper, Leslie Martin, Scooter Clarke, Felipe Aukaï, David Bradshawe, Christien, Ledroit, and IMS.
+Additional music in this episode by Blue Dot Sessions.
 Visit programaudioseries.com for more details.
 If you’re one of the rare people with money left on this planet, please send some porridge.
 Gratitude for supporters is dispensed in the form of bonus episodes and behind the scenes material.
 The author will even accompany you to space.